torryatco/Redesign-spr25/readme.md

 - `pattern` - uses a [regular expression](https://www.w3schools.com/TAGS/att_input_pattern.asp) that the `<input>` element's value is checked against on form submission
 - `title` - use with pattern to specify extra information about an element, not form specific, often shown as a tooltip text, here - describes the pattern to help the user

-DELETE THE FORM FIELDS LEAVING ONLY THE BUTTON.
+DELETE the website, number and range FIELDS LEAVING ONLY name, email and textarea.

-Add the name field:
+Edit the name field:

 ```html
 <label for="name">Name</label>